What It Is

 "I'll have a cappuccino, please."

-Most cafés will serve cappuccinos hot by default and may ask for size or milk preference.
+Many cafés serve cappuccinos hot by default and may ask for size or milk preference.

 With customization:

-If you want something similar but iced, most cafés will recommend an iced latte with extra foam.
+If you want something similar but iced, many cafés will point you toward an iced latte with extra foam.
 See the iced latte guide for how the balance changes when served cold.

 Customize It